June 15, 2024

-Philip Yancey - What's So Amazing About Grace?
+What’s So Amazing About Grace?
+(Revised and Updated) On Amazon

 It’s the most powerful force in the universe, our only hope for love and forgiveness, and a foretaste of eternal life: amazing, radical, life-changing grace.